 There should be an area assigned to isolate people (patrons/employees) with COVID-19 symptoms on presentation to a manager, customer services desk or centre personnel.
-Please refer to the Transitional Protocol - Good Practice Guidance for Continuing to Prevent the Spread of Covid-19for further details.
+Please refer to the Return to Work Safely Protocol for further details.

 6.5 Visitors/customers